The Impact of Giving

 “To graduate debt-free from college sounds like a dream.
 At St. John’s College, it is my (very sweet) reality, and at the time that I was applying to college, it did not occur to me that the generosity of others would have such a profound impact on my life.
 I get to frolic in the minds of Rousseau, Euclid, and Austen!
 I cannot help but be moved by my experiences, to be shaped by the sincerely marvelous, and I am so grateful for that place to be St. John’s College.”

 St. John’s 2019 tuition reset made the college more affordable, yet our students still require an extremely high level of financial assistance.
-Approximately 80 percent of current freshmen receive need-based financial aid—the highest percentage in our peer group.
-Demographic statistics indicate this trend will continue: more of our students will represent lower-income households, and many will be the first in their families to attend college.
+Almost every student at St. John’s receives some form of aid, and demographic statistics indicate this trend will continue.
+More of our students will represent lower-income households, and many will be the first in their families to attend college.

 Michael Mazenko